 The most common types of animal testing procedures revolve around regulatory testing to ensure products are safe for human use.

-Below are the thirteen most common animals trials worldwide.
+Below are the thirteen most common animal trials worldwide.

 - Laundry detergent